igledaniel/electron-quick-start/README.md

-# electron-quick-start
+# Mapzen Electrong Quick Start Template

+This repository is a fork of the [electron/electron-quick-start](https://github.com/electron/electron-quick-start) repository which has been augmented with Mapzen-specific utilities.
+Some things have been changed for the sake of simplicity, as well.

 **Clone and run for a quick way to see Electron in action.**

-This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.
+This is a minimal Mapzen-enabled Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.

 **Use this app along with the [Electron API Demos](http://electron.atom.io/#get-started) app for API code examples to help you get started.**